Thank you for reading our post, please rate this article at the end.

 This question needs careful consideration of the air conditioner’s starting and running wattage.
 Generally, an 8000 BTU air conditioner has a starting wattage ranging from 1,500 to 2,000 watts.
 This means a 2200-watt generator should be capable of creating it.

 Once the air conditioner runs, it typically requires 500 to 700 watts to continue operating.
-Given the lower continuous power requirement, a 2200-watt generator should be able to start and keep an 8000-BTU air conditioner running.
+Given the lower continuous power requirement, a 2200-watt generator should be able to start and run an 8000-BTU air conditioner.

 How to get a 2200-watt generator like the Honda EU2200i Generator to power your RV air conditioner